Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Probing the GTO2deg Field Redshift Survey

 Figure \ref{fig:sigmamap.scaled.ps} shows the positions of all of the 5$\sigma_{SH}$ probes through the redshift survey; these probes contain a well-populated redshift bin (see Section \ref{sampling}).
 Of course the bins are large enough that they may contain a superposition of poor groups rather than a richer system.
 We compute line-of-sight velocity dispersions for the peaks within each probe.
 In addition to the clusters corresponding to weak lensing peaks 0 and 1, we find only one additional concentration in redshift space that corresponds to a massive system.

 The cluster we identify from the redshift survey at $z = 0.602$ has an impressively dense central region and the Subaru image reveals at least one faint strong lensing arc (Figure \ref{fig:arc.ps}).
 Detection in the weak lensing map is compromised because the cluster center ($\alpha_{2000}$ = 240.62; $\delta_{2000}$ = 42.57) is only $\sim 1.2$ arcminutes from the edge of the field.
-The weak lensing map does have a peak coincident with this cluster at a significance $\nu = 2.9$ (We list this cluster as the last entry in Table \ref{tbl:VDisp}).
+The weak lensing map does have a peak coincident with this cluster at a significance $\nu = 2.9$ (We list this cluster along with an estimate of its line-of-sight velocity dispersion as the last entry in Table \ref{tbl:VDisp}).

 Examination of the well-populated redshift survey probes also reveals a dense system with a rest frame line-of-sight velocity dispersion of 419$\pm$24 km s$^{-1}$ and a mean redshift of 0.185 based on 23 members within 6$^\prime$ of the cluster center ($\alpha_{2000}$ = 241.76, $\delta_{2000}$ = 42.80).
 This system is obvious as a short, well-defined ``finger'' in Figure \ref {fig:cone.diagram.subaru.ps}.
 We identify it with the richness class zero Abell cluster 2158 (A2158C: Struble \& Rood 1999; see also Abell 1958).
 Foreground groups at a redshift $ z = 0.13$ have confused the identification of this system in the past.
-In the lensing map this cluster appears just below our $\nu = 3.7$ detection threshold; it is coincident with a weak lensing peak significant at $\nu = 3.4 $.
+In the lensing map this cluster appears below our $\nu = 4.25$ detection threshold; it is coincident with a weak lensing peak significant at $\nu = 3.4 $.
 (We list this cluster as the next to last entry in Table \ref{tbl:VDisp}).

-Other than the clusters corresponding to weak lensing peaks 0 and 1, we identify no clusters in the redshift survey that should produce a weak lensing signal $\gtrsim 3.7 \sigma_{\kappa -S/N}$.
+Other than the clusters corresponding to weak lensing peaks 0 and 1, we identify no clusters in the redshift survey that should produce a weak lensing signal $\gtrsim 4.25 \sigma_{\kappa -S/N}$.
 Thus, the set of cluster detections appears to be complete.